-44. The Authority shall, in consultation with the relevant lead agencies, develop, Protection of hill issue and implement regulations, procedures, guidelines and measures for the tops, hill sides, sustainable use of hill sides, hill tops, mountain areas and forests and such · regulations, guidelines, procedures and measures shall control the harvesting mountain areas of forests and any natural resources located in or on a hill side, hill top or and forests mountain area so as to protect water catchment areas, prevent soil erosion and regulate human settlement.
-(1.)
+44. Protection of hill tops, hill sides, mountain areas and forests The Authority shall, in consultation with the relevant lead agencies, develop, issue and implement regulations, procedures, guidelines and measures for the sustainable use of hill sides, hill tops, mountain areas and forests and such regulations, guidelines, procedures and measures shall control the harvesting of forests and any natural resources located in or on a hill side, hill top or mountain area so as to protect water catchment areas, prevent soil erosion and regulate human settlement.
+45. Identification of hilly and mountainous areas (1.)
 Every District Environment Committee shall identify the hilly and mountainous areas under their jurisdiction which are at risk from environmental degradation.
 (2.)
-A hilly or mountainous area is at risk from environmental degradation if- (a) it is prone to soil erosion; 45. (b) landslides have occurred in such an area; Identification of (c) vegetation cover has been removed or is likely to be removed from hilly and the area at a rate faster than it is being replaced; or mountainous (d) any other land use activity in such an area is likely to lead to areas environment degradation.
+A hilly or mountainous area is at risk from environmental degradation if- (a) it is prone to soil erosion; (b) landslides have occurred in such an area; (c) vegetation cover has been removed or is likely to be removed from the area at a rate faster than it is being replaced; or (d) any other land use activity in such an area is likely to lead to environment degradation.
 (3.)
-Each District Environment Committee shall notify the Director-General o the hilly and mountainous areas it has identified as being at risk from environmental degradation under subsection (1).
+Each District Environment Committee shall notify the Director-General of the hilly and mountainous areas it has identified as being at risk from environmental degradation under subsection (1).
 (4.)
 The Director-General shall maintain a register of hilly and mountainous area identified under subsection (1) to be at risk from environmental degradation.
-1